Fiscal Years (FY) 2015-2019 TPP Grant Recipient Evaluations

-Just like the first cohort of Teen Pregnancy Prevention grantees (FY 2010-2014), each grantee in the FY 2015-2019 cohort is evaluating their efforts.
-These grantee-led evaluations are tied to the main goals of their respective grant tiers.
+Just like the first cohort of Teen Pregnancy Prevention grant recipients (FY 2010-2014), each grant recipient in the FY 2015-2019 cohort is evaluating their efforts.
+These grant recipient-led evaluations are tied to the main goals of their respective grant tiers.
 The results or findings will provide information on how well they implemented their activities and the outcomes of that work.

 Study Findings